 Encourage

-Getting employer involved
+Getting employers involved

 Know your facts

 If you are not committed and enthusiastic, you can’t expect the employer to be.
-Learn as much as you can about Maths in the workplace and do some research into why it would benefit your workplace.
+Learn as much as you can about maths in the workplace and do some research into why it would benefit your workplace.
 The following issues may be relevant:

 Are costly mistakes being made that could be eradicated with better Maths skills?